lmigueldf/doc/api/animate.md

 defined by the duration, transition type, and properties that are being "tweened" by the animation engine.

-An animation transition can be one of the following:

-* `animate.linear` ---Animation has the same speed from start to finish.
-* `animate.easeIn` ---Animation has a slow start.
-* `animate.easeOut` ---Animation has a slow end.
-* `animate.easeInOut` ---Animation has both slow start and slow end.

 ### then (target, duration, transition, onTick)